orbitinghail/graft/DESIGN.md

   The set of Offsets which have changed between any two Snapshots.

 - **MetaStore**
-  A service which stores a log of Snapshots and Grafts for each Volume.
+  A service which stores Volume metadata including the log of segments per Volume.
+This service is also responsible for coordinating GC, authn, authz, and background tasks.

 - **PageStore**
   A service which stores pages keyed by `[volume id]/[offset]/[lsn]`.
 It can efficiently retrieve the latest LSN for a given Offset that is less than or equal to a specified LSN, allowing the PageStore to read the state of a Volume at any Snapshot.